churq/old_csv_etl/README.md

 # Overview:

-This is just a very *very basic* example to work around the different ways to create an ETL tool in Python.
+This is just a *very basic* example to work around the different ways to create an ETL tool in Python 3.5 and it's csv module.

 ### Specs: